|Safe Battery UsageBattery Recycling and DisposalStatistics About BatteriesAbout Car BatteriesAbout BAJ|

 Overview of the Main Tasks of the Battery Association of Japan (BAJ)

 The BAJ prepares drafts to establish and revise the Japanese Industrial Standard (JIS) for batteries and appliances based on guidelines from the National Institute of Advanced Industrial Science and Technology (AIST), the former MITI Agency of Industrial Science and Technology.

 The BAJ participates in the TC21, the SC21A and the TC35 meetings as a member of the International Electrotechnical Commission (IEC), an international standards council, and works to promote IEC standards.
-Furthermore, the BAJ, as Secretary of the Commission, supervises the SC21A and TC35 meetings, and acts as the chair of the working group.
+Furthermore, the BAJ, as Secretary of the Commission, supervises the TC35 meetings, and acts as the convener of the SC21A working group.

 The BAJ establishes and revises battery and appliance-related standards that meet the SBA criteria.

 2. Promotion of the recycling of used batteries and environmental protection activities

 The BAJ promotes recycling activities such as the collection of used batteries for recycling, based on "Law for Promotion of Effective Utilization of Resources" and "Wastes Disposal and Public Cleaning Law."
 It also undertakes advertising activities to promote the collection and recycling of lead-acid batteries.
 Additionally, the general incorporated association JBRC (Japan Portable Rechargeable Battery Recycling Center), which was established under the BAJ, promotes the collection and recycling of portable rechargeable batteries.